This completely free App displays readings from the Heart Rate sensor and plots them on a graph.

 The accuracy of optical Heart Rate sensors are known to be affected by water, so if you intend to try this in the pool, make sure the watch is tight on your wrist.
 You will need to take the strap down a notch or 2 until it is not possible to slide the watch up and down on your wrist when placed in the water.
 If the watch is not worn tightly enough the heart rate sensor can read significantly under your real heartrate.
 If worn tight enough, testing has shown it to be fairly accurate although this may vary from person to person.
 Check it after a few sprints by using the clock and feeling your pulse.

-This app does not store, use or save any data to your Fitbit account or any other service or server.
+This app does not store, use or save any Heart Rate data to your Fitbit account or any other service or server.
 Heart Rate data is only displayed on the screen and is lost when reset button is pressed or the app is closed.
+In version 2 of this app, some basic data about the device is sent to FiveAppStudios the first time you run the App for the purpose of tracking the number of installations, this is required because the Fitbit App Gallery does not provide developers with installation statistics like other platforms.
+The device data that is sent includes the model of the device, the name & version of the app, and the firmware version of the device.

 Fitbit OS 2.0 has a new feature where the display is turned off when the screen is splashed or submerged in water.
 Touching the screen with a thumb, several fingers or the palm of the hand also turns the screen off.
-To overcome this feature and allow the screen to be always on, if the App detects that the screen has been turned off, the screen is immediately turned back on unless a low battery condition is detected (battery below 20%).
-If the screen turns off due to a low battery condition, the graph is also paused.
+To overcome this feature and allow the screen to be always on when the "Always On" setting is enabled, if the App detects that the screen has been turned off, the screen is immediately turned back on unless a low battery condition is detected (battery below 20%).

 Please be aware that this App is in no way intended to be used for medical purposes, it's purpose is to monitor interval training and relaxation states during meditation.
 Five App Studio provides no guarantee whatsoever as to the accuracy of any data shown, data is provided by the Fitbit device and is the same data that would be reported by any other Fitbit apps.